rshipp/rshipp.github.io/_posts/2019-06-11-go-api-integration-testing.md

 	app.DB.Create(testStar)
 ```

 There are two main things we want to test here: updating a star's name (which changes the URL used to reference it), and updating other fields in a star.
 We could do this manually, but that sounds like a lot of duplicated code.
-Luckilly, Go has a pattern called [table-driven tests][20] that will save us a lot of effort.
+Luckily, Go has a pattern called [table-driven tests][20] that will save us a lot of effort.

 The basic pattern for a table-driven test looks something like this: